Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/Big Data Analysis/Module 1/big data and hadoop.md

     - Examples include social media posts, blog articles, emails, customer feedback, and online transaction records.

 - **Machine-Generated Data**:
-    - Produced by machines or devices without direct human input, often through ==sensors or automated processes==.
+    - Produced by ==machines or devices without direct human input==, often through ==sensors or automated processes==.
     - Examples include sensor data from IoT devices, server logs, GPS data, industrial machine logs, and weather sensors.

 - **Process-Mediated Data**:
     - Generated as a ==byproduct of business processes or activities.==
     - Often comes from enterprise applications like ==ERP, CRM, and financial systems.==
-    - Examples include supply chain data, sales and transaction records, and purchase histories.
+    - Examples ==include supply chain data, sales and transaction records, and purchase histories.==

 #### Types of Big Data Based on Analytics and Use Cases

 - **Operational Big Data**:
     - ==Generated from daily operations and business activities==, often in real-time.
-    - Used for process optimization, real-time analytics, and decision-making.
+    - ==Used for process optimization, real-time analytics, and decision-making.==
     - Examples: Log data, transaction records, and website activity.

 - **Analytical Big Data**: